Bridge City Band is State-Bound - Orange Leader

 Bridge City Band is State-Bound

 The Bridge City Band punched their ticket to the University Interscholastic League’s State Marching Band Contest with a tremendous showing at the Area Meet over the weekend.
-The State Contest will be held Monday, Dec.
-2 in San Antonio.
+The State Contest will be held Dec.
+14 at 5:30 p.m. in San Antonio.
 High School principal Tim Woolley was on hand to celebrate with band members at the Area Contest.

 You Might Like